Claud Jones-class destroyer escort: Indonesian service

 The four vessels of the class were transferred to the Indonesian Navy in 1973–1974.
 In Indonesian service, Samadikun (ex-John R. Perry) and Martadinata (ex-Charles Berry) had one of the 3-inch guns removed and given Soviet twin-mounted 37 mm guns and twin-mounted 25 mm guns.
 Monginsidi (ex-Claud Jones) and Ngurah Rai (ex-McMorris) kept their two 3-inch mounts and had twin-mounted 25 mm guns added.

+Turkish production

+The Berk-class frigates were Turkish-built warships based on the design of the Claud Jones-class destroyer escort.
+Constructed at the Gölcük Naval Shipyard and commissioned in the early 1970s, they were the first major warships produced by the Turkish Republic.
+While they retained the propulsion characteristics of the Claud Jones-class, utilizing four diesel engines on a single shaft, the Berk-class featured a modified superstructure and distinct armament configurations, including 3-inch/50 caliber guns and Mark 32 torpedo tubes.
+These vessels served as a critical bridge between foreign-acquired platforms and the development of Türkiye’s domestic shipbuilding industry, remaining in service until their decommissioning in the 1990s.